Henry J.N. Taub Hall

 John Dudley, Jr., the eldest son of John Dudley White, Sr. joined the Special Ranger forces in 1934 at the age of twenty-three.
 From there he served as a Travis County deputy sheriff with a Special Ranger Commission.
 In 1942 he joined the Texas Department of Public Safety as a criminal investigator in the Ranger division.
 White was later promoted to Senior Ranger in 1947.
 During his twenty-eight years of service with DPS, he was stationed in Amarillo, Harlingen, Crystal City, Austin, Midland, and San Antonio and served in Companies C, D, F, E, and Headquarters.

-Tom, son of Robert Emmet and Margaret, enlisted in the Rangers from 1905 to 1909 and served under such notable Captains as John R. Hughes and J.A Brooks.
+Tom, son of Robert Emmet and Margaret, enlisted in the Rangers from 1905 to 1909 and served under notable Captains John R. Hughes and J.A Brooks.
 He resigned from the Rangers and worked for the Santa Fe and Southern Pacific Railroads as a special agent.
-Tom continued his long career in law enforcement working of the Federal Bureau of Investigations from 1917 to 1927.
-Tom also served twenty-four years in the Federal penitentiary system as Warden for both Leavenworth and La Tuna Penitentiaries.
-After his retirement from the penitentiary system Tom served on a three-man board for Texas prisons and paroles.
+Tom continued his long career in law enforcement working for the Federal Bureau of Investigations from 1917 to 1927.
+Tom also served twenty-four years in the Federal penitentiary system as Warden for Leavenworth and La Tuna Penitentiaries.
+After his retirement from the prison system, Tom served on a board for Texas prisons and paroles.

 Walter A. Russell